Mobile Power Network for Ultimate Mobility without Battery Life Anxiety: Introduction

-As shown in Fig.~\ref{fig:Conceptual-Positioning}, The concept of MPN is derived from the evolvement of the Internet to mobile Internet (MI).
+Given such motivations, we propose the paradigm of a mobile power network (MPN), to extend power delivery to the mobile realm.
+As shown in Fig.~\ref{fig:Conceptual-Positioning}, the concept of MPN is derived from the evolvement of the Internet to mobile Internet (MI).
 Wireless communications enable the evolution from the Internet to the MI.
 MI realizes the information dissemination over the air and solves the ``last-mile'' information delivery problem.
-The mobile information delivery anywhere and anytime brings a free lifestyle of study, work, entertainment, and business.
+Mobile information delivery anywhere and anytime brings a free lifestyle of study, work, entertainment, and business.
 Similarly, MPN is presented to transfer power over the air and solve the ``last-mile" power delivery problem based on WPT technologies.
 MPN can provide wireless power to mobile terminals which is similar to wireless information delivery in MI.
-Therefore, MPN is the extension of power grid for mobile power delivery.

-To realize ``mobile power delivery'' anywhere and anytime, MPN should be capable of providing wide-area mobile charging services.
-Thus, it is necessary to design the MPN architecture to achieve seamless mobile power delivery.
-People will get mobile power no longer restricted by safety, time, space and other limitations, which will bring anywhere and anytime power supply into reality~\cite{6G}.
+Therefore, MPN is the extension of the power grid for mobile power delivery.
+People will get mobile power no longer restricted by safety, time, space, and other limitations, bringing anywhere and anytime power supply into reality~\cite{6G}.